 If you have any questions about how your tax filings may change, please contact the Ministry of Finance or your tax advisor.

-Uber Eats facilitates the collection of applicable taxes on orders sold and on delivery fees, and forwards those taxes to you, the merchant.
-But because it is the merchant that charges the customer for the order and the delivery, you are responsible for remitting any applicable taxes to the appropriate tax authority.
+Uber Eats facilitates the collection of applicable taxes on orders sold and on delivery fees, and forwards those taxes to you, the store.
+But because it is the store that charges the customer for the order and the delivery, you are responsible for remitting any applicable taxes to the appropriate tax authority.

-The only exception is in Saskatchewan, Manitoba and British Columbia, where marketplace facilitator laws make Uber, and not the merchant, responsible for remitting PST or RST (but not GST) to the government.
+The only exception is in Saskatchewan, Manitoba and British Columbia, where marketplace facilitator laws make Uber, and not the store, responsible for remitting PST or RST (but not GST) to the government.

 Uber Eats is a Marketplace Facilitator for the following provinces: